Dry Cleaner

 When I ask a dry cleaner to be careful not to shrink certain clothing items, they always agree and then shrink them anyway.
 Are they just giving me lip service, or is it out of their control?
 Happens a lot w/dress shirts and wash/dry/fold.

-Asked by Marv407 almost 12 years ago
+Asked by Marv407 over 12 years ago

 If the garment is cleaned by the manufacturer's recommended care method outlined on the care label, they should not shrink.
 If they do shrink, you should return it to the point of purchase.
 It is pretty tough to tell if a garment will shrink but sometimes they do shrink and it is out of the dry cleaners control.
 In the case of wash and fold, most cleaners do not look a all the care labels unless it is an unusual garment.
 So it is possible that a garment could slip through and be washed or dried improperly.